dataminer-site/dataminer-site.github.io/docs/archive/0.8/api/cpp.md

 ---

 ## Installation
-The DuckDB C++ API can be installed as part of the `libduckdb` packages.
+The DataMiner C++ API can be installed as part of the `libduckdb` packages.
 Please see the [installation page](../installation?environment=cplusplus) for details.

 ## Basic API Usage
-DuckDB implements a custom C++ API.
+DataMiner implements a custom C++ API.
 This is built around the abstractions of a database instance (`DuckDB` class), multiple `Connection`s to the database instance and `QueryResult` instances as the result of queries.
 The header file for the C++ API is `duckdb.hpp`.

-> The standard source distribution of `libduckdb` contains an "amalgamation" of the DuckDB sources, which combine all sources into two files `duckdb.hpp` and `duckdb.cpp`.
+> The standard source distribution of `libduckdb` contains an "amalgamation" of the DataMiner sources, which combine all sources into two files `duckdb.hpp` and `duckdb.cpp`.
 The `duckdb.hpp` header is much larger in this case.
 Regardless of whether you are using the amalgamation or not, just include `duckdb.hpp`.

 ### Startup & Shutdown